SaraAGithub-Portfolio/Movies_API/README.md

 ### Future Additions

 Looking ahead, there are several exciting features planned for further enhancement:
+- **Companion Frontend**: Create the frontend using React
 - **Role-Based Access Control (RBAC)**: To introduce different user roles and permissions for a more controlled and secure user environment.
 - **Akka Implementation**: For improved scalability and performance.
 - **Social Features**: Including movie ratings, comment upvoting, and more interactive elements to foster a community feel.
-- **Movie Information Expansion**: Integrating movie trailers and clips to enrich the content available to users.

 ### Approach and Challenges

 The development of this project involved structuring a JSON file, which was then integrated into a MongoDB cluster to create collections for Movies, Reviews, and Users.
 This structure ensures efficient data retrieval and storage.
 One of the main challenges encountered was familiarizing myself with new Spring dependencies and utilizing Mockito for testing for the first time.
 These hurdles were met with a proactive learning approach and practical application of theoretical knowledge.

 In terms of security, user passwords are encrypted using Spring's PasswordEncoder, reflecting a commitment to protecting user data and privacy.
+Learning how to properly implement a SecurityConfig in Spring and Java required a lot of research and time.

 ### Conclusion